-For Onsen Tamago, the egg yolk is half cooked, and the egg white is prepared somewhere between raw and half cooked.
-Onsen Tamago is slow cooked within hot spring water and is steamed for around 30 minutes under 70°C, but it differs for different hot springs.
-The egg solidifies from the inside first before the outside due to the lower solidification point of the yolk (70°C) compared to the white (80°C).
+When preparing Onsen Tamago, the egg yolk is half cooked, and the egg white is somewhere between raw and half cooked.
+Onsen Tamago is slow-cooked in hot spring water and steamed around 30 minutes at 70°C, but it differs for different hot springs.
+The egg solidifies from the inside first before the outside due to the lower solidification temperature point of the yolk (70°C) compared to the white (80°C).

-The way to eat Onsen Tamago is to simply crack open the egg and eat them with either a donburi like Gyu-don (beef rice bowl), udon, or simply as a side dish dipped in soy sauce.
+The way to eat Onsen Tamago is to crack open the egg and eat them with either a donburi, like Gyu-don (beef rice bowl), udon or simply as a side dish dipped in soy sauce.
 It can also be bought from convenience stores.

 Chawanmushi（茶碗蒸し）is an egg custard dish which literally means “steamed in a tea bowl”.
 It is usually served as one of the dishes in a set meal in a traditional Japanese restaurant.
 Chawanmushi has a savoury taste and is eaten with a spoon, not chopsticks.

-If you don’t know what TKG stands for, you might be imagining a car model or something else right now, but no. TKG stands for Tamago Kake Gohan （卵かけご飯）, which means “egg on rice,” and is seen as the king of the B-grade gourmet while also being the soul food of many Japanese.
-It could be eaten in a restaurant, at home, or even convenience store at anytime of the day as it is quite easy and cheap to make.
-Japanese cuisine often emphasises on the freshness and natural taste of its ingredients, and TKG is probably one of the best examples.
+If you don’t know what TKG stands for, you might be imagining a car model or something else right now, but no. TKG stands for Tamago Kake Gohan （卵かけご飯）, which means “egg on rice,” and is seen as the king of the B-grade gourmet, while also being the soul food of many Japanese.
+It can be eaten in a restaurant, at home, or even convenience store at any time of the day as it is quite easy and cheap to make.
+Japanese cuisine often emphasises its ingredients’ freshness and natural taste, and TKG is probably one of the best examples.

 Many soy sauce companies produce specific types of soy sauce just for TKG, containing konbu (kelp), katsuobushi (bonito) and other ingredients which give the taste of “umami”.
 There are even restaurants that specifically sell TKG.

-People have different recipes and styles for TKG, for example, some may prefer to crack the egg directly onto the rice, while others would rather mix the eggs and soy sauce before pouring onto the rice.
-There are also other variations which mainly differ in the preparation of the egg or toppings.
+People have different recipes and styles for TKG; for example, some may prefer to crack the egg directly onto the rice, while others would rather mix the eggs and soy sauce before pouring it onto the rice.
+Other variations mainly differ in the preparation of the egg or toppings.

-Tamagoyaki or “grilled egg” is a type of Japanese omelette served in a variety of occasions with different dishes.
+Tamagoyaki, or “grilled egg”, is a type of Japanese omelette served on various occasions with different dishes.
 It is also a must-know dish in most households.
-They are served in bento, as a dish during breakfast, a snack with a drink, dessert, or as a nigiri (sushi roll), but they are cooked differently which leads to a diversity in tastes.
+They are served in bento as a dish during breakfast, a snack with a drink, dessert, or as a nigiri (sushi roll), but they are cooked differently, which leads to diversity in tastes.

 Tamagoyaki is cooked in a rectangular pan called makiyakinabe or tamagoyakiki, where you roll layers of eggs together as you cook them.
 Some people may even add in toppings like vegetables or seafood.
 It can be served either hot or cold depending on the occasion.
 For example, it is served cold in most traditional sushi restaurants, as tamagoyaki is served as a dessert at the end of an omakase.
 Whereas in many households, tamagoyaki is cooked for breakfast and eaten hot with rice.

-Omurice was invented in the Taisho period where the Japanese, influenced by western culture, adopted some parts of their cuisine into their local dishes.
-It was said to be originated from two different restaurants, though both started with the chef combining the French style omelette with rice which then developed into the Omurice we see nowadays.
+It was invented in the Taisho period, where the Japanese, influenced by western culture, adopted some parts of their cuisine into their local dishes.
+It was said to have originated from two different restaurants.
+However, both started with the chef combining the French-style omelette with rice, which then developed into the Omurice we see nowadays.

 There are many variations of Omurice available in Japan, differing in the sauces, toppings, and cooking method.
-One popular version of Omurice is the “Tanpopo Omurice,” Tanpopo being a Japanese film from 1985.
-In the film, an omelette was placed on top of the rice, and then cut open after which the creamy and fluffy centre flowed out and covered the rice.
-When Omurice is served with sauces such as curry and gravy, it is common to have other toppings like braised beef served alongside of the Omurice.
+One popular version of Omurice is the “Tanpopo Omurice,” Tanpopo, a Japanese film from 1985.
+In the film, an omelette was placed on top of the rice and then cut open, after which the creamy and fluffy centre flowed out and covered the rice.
+When Omurice is served with sauces such as curry and gravy, it is common to have other toppings like braised beef served alongside the Omurice.

-I find cooking Omurice as one of the best ways to clear leftover food in the fridge, because I can put different ingredients into the fried rice and top it with a layer of fried egg (although, I do cook the Tanpopo style omurice when I am feeling fancy).
+I find cooking Omurice one of the best ways to clear leftover food in the fridge because I can put different ingredients into the fried rice and top it with a layer of fried egg (although, I do cook the Tanpopo style omurice when I am feeling fancy).

 7) Ajitsuke Tamago

-People may confuse Ajitsuke Tamago with Onsen Tamago and rightly so as they are both in the state of “half-cooked”.
+People may confuse Ajitsuke Tamago with Onsen Tamago, and rightly so, they are both in the state of “half-cooked”.
 The main difference is that Ajitsuke Tamago has a fully cooked egg white and a soft yolk, whereas Onsen Tamago has raw egg white with a harder yolk.
-However, the style of the Ajitsuke Tamago varies from the ramen restaurant as many often have secret recipes with their marinade, the cooking or even the egg type.
+However, the style of the Ajitsuke Tamago varies from the ramen restaurant as many often have secret recipes with their marinade, the cooking, or even the egg type.

-It is difficult to compare all 7 types of egg dishes as they are all delicious and are eaten in different occasions.
-There is also still many more ways to cook and eat an egg beyond these 7 types.
-One great style not mentioned is when having sukiyaki (a Japanese-style hot pot), raw eggs are often used as a dipping sauce for beef slices and other ingredients to enhance the flavour plus give a slimy texture to the meat.
-The Western-style cooked eggs such as fried and scrambled eggs are also commonly eaten by younger generations for breakfast in Japan served with a slice of toast.
+It isn’t easy to compare all 7 types of egg dishes as they are all delicious and are eaten on different occasions.
+There are also still many more ways to cook and eat an egg beyond these 7 types.
+One great style not mentioned is when having sukiyaki (a Japanese-style hot pot).
+Raw eggs are often used as a dipping sauce for beef slices and other ingredients to enhance the flavour, plus they give a slimy texture to the meat.
+Western-style cooked eggs such as fried and scrambled eggs are also commonly eaten by younger generations for breakfast in Japan, served with a slice of toast.

-Japan is truly on top of their game with eggs – from the beginning with the quality of the hen and farm, then to all creative ways to prepare, cook and at last the method of eating the egg.
-In 2014 a Japanese company Sanrio which produces cartoon even created Gudetama (lazy egg), a character based on an egg which became one of the most popular cartoon figures within the country and even worldwide for its cuteness, showing the love Japanese have for eggs.
-As an ingredient with rich nutrients, a variety of cooking methods, and a price with could be afforded by most of the population, eggs definitely deserve its place as a staple of the Japanese cuisine.
-No matter what kind of taste you prefer, what age you are or what time of the day it is, there must be at least one type of Tamago ryori (egg dish) which you would definitely love!
+Japan is truly on top of their game with eggs – from the beginning with the quality of the hen and farm, then to all creative ways to prepare, cook, and at last the method of eating the egg.
+In 2014 a Japanese company Sanrio, which produces cartoon, even created Gudetama (lazy egg), a character based on an egg that became one of the most popular cartoon figures within the country and even worldwide for its cuteness the love Japanese have for eggs.
+As an ingredient with rich nutrients, various cooking methods, and a price afforded by most of the population, eggs definitely deserve their place as a staple of Japanese cuisine.
+No matter what kind of taste you prefer, what age you are, or what time of the day it is, there must be at least one type of Tamago ryori (egg dish) which you would definitely love!